Choosing the Right Employer: Five Things to Look Out For as a Working Mom

 If it feels awkward to ask, your recruiter can gently enquire, “What family-supportive benefits does this employer offer?”
 Knowing these details helps you decide whether this employer will work for you.

-4. Fair pay and transparency in promotions
+4. Ensure fair pay and transparency in promotions for women at work

 When finances are tight, every rand counts, and understanding how your pay is structured is part of responsible decision-making.
 Half of the women surveyed are job-hunting, often because they do not feel fairly recognised or rewarded.